Ianfeather/ianfeather.co.uk/src/site/posts/practical-questions-around-web-components.md

 There have been a lot of articles and talks that have compared the future Web Components ecosystem to the current jQuery plugins ecosystem. jQuery plugins thrived because they were plug and play, and they struggled because there were a thousand+ plug and play implementations of jQuery.tabs.

 One of the hopes for Web Components is that the cream rises to the top and that we can promote the "best" components.
-This is clearly not a simple task and expecting it to happen purely by drawing a line in the sand over the jQuery era will not be enough.
+This is not a simple task and expecting it to happen purely by drawing a line in the sand over the jQuery era will not be enough.
 A quick look at the react or angular ecosystems shows they still have their fair share of implementations.

 These plugins had one big benefit though: jQuery was their one and only dependency.
 They also had no transitive dependencies where A depended on B which depended on C, because, well, B was jQuery which did everything itself.
 Transitive dependencies is where things get tricky as they need to be resolved across components.
 These dependencies could be anything from Angular to RxJS or lodash to polyfills.
 It's likely we will also see our fair share of "zero-dependency components" attempting to sidestep the problem by inlining their own modular builds of utility libraries and adding extra weight you can't possibly extract or de-duplicate.

-Of course, the closed concept of Web Components mean you absolutely could have different libraries inside and outside and it would still work, but just because you can doesn't necessarily mean you should: we should always want to avoid needlessly transferring bytes across the wire.
+The closed concept of Web Components mean you absolutely could have different libraries inside and outside and it would still work, but just because you can doesn't necessarily mean you should: we should always want to avoid needlessly transferring bytes across the wire.

 Finding the right 3rd party component whose dependencies matches yours is going to be extremely hard and because of that the ecosystem is going to be forced to fragment in order to support it.
 Right now it definitely feels like Web Components have more strength as an architecture strategy for reuse within a single project than as a catalogue of plug and play third party components.